CrypticSignal/CrypticSignal/README.md

 I’m a self-taught Python and JavaScript programmer with a Bachelor's degree in Mechanical Engineering.

-Programming gives me a feeling of satisfaction - making something that is useful.
+Programming gives me a feeling of satisfaction - making something that is useful, saves time or helps others.
 Also, there is always something to learn, whether it be a particular library or a new programming language, and that keeps things interesting.

 The most recent thing I've learnt is the Redux library, and I have made use of Redux for my [av-converter](https://github.com/CrypticSignal/av-converter) website, which allows users to convert audio and video files to another format.
 It has a Python/Flask backend and React frontend.